 There are currently 61 migrant schools or “learning centres” with about 700 teachers in Tak province where Mae Sot is located.
 They serve about 14,000 children (out of the 25-40,000 migrant children in Tak).
 Some offer primary grades only while others offer either secondary only or the entire ten grades, depending on their capacity.
 A few “LCs” offer “post-10” vocational or GED (General Education Diploma) programs for older youth.
 The schools vary considerably in size and in available resources, depending on funding from foreign donors, networking within the educational community, etc.

 In recent years, Burmese educators have tried to standardize curriculum so that children moving from one school to another have similar experiences.
 This standardization relies heavily on the use of the Myanmar curriculum.
 At the same time, they have adapted their curriculum to meet the Thai Ministry of Education requirement that they offer Thai language.
 Thus migrant children often study three and sometimes four (Burmese, Karen, Thai and English) languages.
-Finally, conscious of the inadequacy of traditional Burmese education to meet the needs of people living in a 21st century democratic society, some schools have tried to integrate critical thinking pedagogy into their teaching, leading to development of curricula for new subject areas such as environment studies, social studies, and Burmese culture, history and politics in addition to traditional disciplines such as language, math, art, and natural sciences, Teaching in all subject areas depends on the availability of trained teachers and materials, both of which are always in short supply.
+Finally, conscious of the inadequacy of traditional Burmese education to meet the needs of people living in a 21st-century democratic society, some schools have tried to integrate critical thinking pedagogy into their teaching, leading to development of curricula for new subject areas such as environment studies, social studies, and Burmese culture, history and politics in addition to traditional disciplines such as language, math, art, and natural sciences, Teaching in all subject areas depends on the availability of trained teachers and materials, both of which are always in short supply.
 Schools rely heavily on volunteer teachers to fill gaps in the curriculum.
 Until its departure from Mae Sot in 2017, World Education was instrumental in developing curriculum and in providing teacher training.
 With its departure, learning centres have felt the loss of an important source of pedagogical support.
 Since 2012 when discussion of possible return to Burma for at least some students began, there has been some collaboration with the Myanmar Ministry of Education; the migrant education community has worked to strengthen older students’ ability to succeed in the Burmese system and therefore now offers Burmese matriculation exams.
+However, the recent coup in Myanmar has definitely put these initiatives in jeopardy.
 At the same time, for those who see their future in Thailand, efforts are being made to provide children with the language and general knowledge needed to gain access to the Thai educational system.
 Funding is needed to facilitate both these efforts.